Engee documentation

 Input

-Port_1 - initial matrix S
+Port_1 is the original matrix S

-`matrix M by M
+matrix M by M

 The input signal is in the form of a square matrix.